Anxiety and depression

 EXPECTATIONS = REALITY

-Complementary practitioners restrict their treatment approaches to their specialist fields of expertise, so that it can be difficult for an individual to select an appropriate practitioner.
-Approaches include hypnotherapy, counselling, Bach flower therapy, nutritional medicine, radionics, herbalism, Chinese medicine, acupuncture and homeopathy.
+Practitioners tend to restrict their treatments to their specialist fields of expertise.
+Approaches include homoeopathy, hypnotherapy, counselling, Bach flower therapy, nutritional medicine, radionics, herbalism, Chinese medicine and acupuncture.

-At this clinic, the underlying causes of anxiety/depression (see below) are identified from the medical history and with vegatesting.
-Appropriate treatment is selected with vegatesting and checked with muscle testing (clinical kinesiology).
+At this clinic, the underlying causes of anxiety-depression are identified (see below) from the medical history and with vegatesting.
+Appropriate naturopathic treatment is selected with vegatesting and checked with muscle testing (clinical kinesiology).
 How expectations and reality could be equated is also considered.

-These are water-based plant and stone derived vibrational essences that are similar to high potency homeopathic preparations in that they have no material content.
-When indicated, Bach flower preparations are selected with vegatesting.
+These are plant and stone derived vibrational essences that are similar to high potency homeopathic preparations in that they contain no material content.
+When indicated, they can be effective for anxiety and depression.

 For example, a moody nine-year-old boy was helped with Bach flower treatment – see the testimonial below.